It’s worth the trip!

 What do I need to know if I want to bring my car but have no reservation?

-Park at the end of the ferry line, then go buy a ticket.
+Park at the end of the ferry line.
+Then, buy a ticket.

 Is there parking at the ferry terminal?